MarinaTrofimovich/Marina_Trofimovich/README.md

 # [Project 1.
 Bank customer churn prediction](https://github.com/MarinaTrofimovich/Projects)

 The project solved the problem of predicting the churn of bank customers.
-Using churned customers as a means of understanding why customers are leaving, we analyzed how and when churn occurs in a customer's life cycle with the bank and predicted the customer's churn.
+Using churned customers as a means of understanding why customers are leaving, I analyzed how and when churn occurs in a customer's life cycle with the bank and predicted the customer's churn.
 In the future the bank can use that information to put into place preemptive measures.

+## Tools

+***Python version:*** 3.8.3.

+***Packages:*** pandas, numpy, matplotlib, seaborn, plotly, sklearn

 # [Project 2.
 Sentiment analysis for the customer's task](https://github.com/MarinaTrofimovich/sentiment_analysis_yandex)